NVIDIA/OpenSeq2Seq/docs/sources/source/installation.rst

 -----------------------------------------------

-To obtain the best results for speech recognition it is necessary to use CTC decoder with language model.
-Since TensorFlow does not support it by default, you will need to build TensorFlow from sources with custom CTC decoder with language model operation.
+To obtain the best results for speech recognition it is necessary to use a CTC beam search decoder with a language model rescoring.
+Since TensorFlow does not support it by default, you will need to build TensorFlow from sources with a custom CTC decoder operation.
 In order to do that, follow the steps below.
-Alternatively, you can disable language model by setting "use_language_model" parameter of decoder to False, but that will lead to a much worse model accuracy.
+Alternatively, you can disable language model by setting "use_language_model" parameter of decoder to False, but that will lead to a worse model accuracy.

 How to add CTC decoder with language model to TensorFlow